 Another potential defense to a drug possession may arise if the police made an illegal stop or performed an illegal search.
 Law enforcement must follow specific rules in making stops and in doing a search or seizure without a warrant.
 If those rules aren’t followed, then the case against you may be dismissed.

 In some cases, drug possession charges may be reduced by demonstrating that the drugs were for personal use.
 While this generally isn’t possible if you were caught with a large amount of drugs, there are cases where it may be reasonable to have a certain quantity of drugs for your own use.
-An experienced drug possession lawyer may be able to get your charges reduced from a fifth-degree felony down to a fourth-degree felony, or even a misdemeanor.
+An experienced drug possession lawyer may be able to get your charges reduced from a fifth-degree felony down to a fourth-degree felony, or even a misdemeanor offense.

 Drug possession charges can have an incredibly negative impact on your life.
 Depending on the drug and quantity involved, you may be facing as much as 11 years in prison, along with hefty fines.
 Drug possession charges can also result in a number of other consequences, such as an inability to obtain certain types of student loans.